materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Stillness/Silence

-{% include raidplan.html title="P2 - Silence/Stillness" link="https://raidplan.io/plan/sbGvvKgbVlTjJLqe" %}
+{% include raidplan.html iframe="true"  title="P2 - Silence/Stillness" link="https://raidplan.io/plan/sbGvvKgbVlTjJLqe" %}

 Just after the AOEs are dropped, players should identify **where** the clone of Shiva is (she'll be wearing a white outfit instead of Shiva's blueish armour), as this is where **real** Shiva will be later.